mystic-finance/Stellar-RFQ/docs/TECHNICAL_ARCHITECTURE.md

    ║   STELLAR / SOROBAN                                                       ║
    ║                                                                           ║
    ║   ┌───────────────────────────────────┐ transfer_from ┌─────────────────┐ ║
-   ║   │  Settlement Contract (Rust / WASM) │──────────────▶│  SEP-41 Tokens │ ║
+   ║   │  Settlement Contract              │──────────────▶│  SEP-41 Tokens │ ║
    ║   │  verify · fill · fee · cancel     │               │ (maker / taker)│ ║
    ║   └───────────────────────────────────┘               └─────────────────┘ ║
    ╚═══════════════════════════════════════════════════════════════════════════╝
 ```

-**Trust boundary.** The **only trusted component is the Soroban settlement
+**IMPORTANT** The **only on-chain component is the Soroban settlement
 contract**.
-The backend coordinates the order book and *assembles* operations but
-is **keyless and fundless**; the user's wallet signs everything that moves value.
+The backend coordinates the bidding and auction process and since it's offchain, it holds **no keys and no funds**; the user's wallet signs every transaction that moves capital.

 ## Contract Overview

-**Smart Contract Objective:** A Soroban contract that settles **maker‑signed RFQ
-and limit orders** between two SEP‑41 tokens.
+A Soroban contract that settles **maker‑signed orders** between two SEP‑41 tokens.
 It verifies the maker's signature,
 computes the proportional fill, atomically swaps the two legs via
 `transfer_from`, and skims the protocol fee from the maker's output.

 **Key Functions:**

+- **SAC allowance** → Takers and makers must give the contract SAC allowance before it is able to take funds from their wallets.
+  remaining amount, and settles. `fill_or_kill_*` variants require an exact fill or revert.
 - **Fill (`fill_limit_order` / `fill_rfq_order`)** → Taker submits a maker‑signed
   order; the contract verifies the SEP‑53 signature, clamps the fill to the
   remaining amount, and settles. `fill_or_kill_*` variants require an exact fill or revert.